Johnson Lake provides an easy, scenic snowshoe in Banff National Park, Alberta, Canada.

-The Johnson Lake hike or snowshoe is an easily accessible, short 2.8 KM (1 3/4 mile) loop around a popular lake, and picnic area, south of the west end of Lake Minnewanka and Two Jack Lake.
+The Johnson Lake hike or snowshoe is an easily accessible, short 2.8 KM (1¾ mile) loop around a popular lake and picnic area south of the west end of Lake Minnewanka and Two Jack Lake.
 The trail is relatively flat and scenic with a few dips to negotiate along the trail, but elevation differential is marginal at about 20 meters (66 ft).

-Trail quality deteriorates where snowpack is diminished by sunny warmth currently leading the race to Spring against winter snowfall, but sheltered path has adequate snow cover.
+Trail quality deteriorates where snow pack is diminished by sunny warmth currently leading the race to Spring against winter snowfall, but sheltered path has adequate snow cover.
 It is obvious that many people choose to return on the surface of the frozen lake.

 Johnson Lake is a brief winter interlude within amazing scenery.
 Mount Rundle, hovering over Canmore, is prominent from the north shoreline.
 Tunnel Mountain and Cascade Mountain to the west are prevalent as well.
-It is a beautiful place to enjoy a picnic lunch and get a bit of exercise in clean fresh air surrounded by magnificent mountain scenery.
+Johnson Lake is a beautiful place to enjoy a picnic lunch and get a bit of exercise in clean fresh air surrounded by magnificent mountain scenery.